Sikidy: Mpisikidy

 Some mpisikidy are considered specialists, dealing only with areas of inquiry and resolution within their expertise.
 In the process of divination, the mpisikidy relates interactively to the client, asking new questions and discussing the interpretation of the seeds.
 Alfred Grandidier estimated in the late 19th century that roughly one in three Malagasy people had a firm grasp on the art; by 1970 Raymond Decary wrote that the number of mpisikidy was now more limited, and the common knowledge of how to operate and read the sikidy was now more basic, with masters of sikidy becoming more rare.
 Chemillier et al. wrote in 2007 that most Malagasy people generally understand the rules of the sikidy, even if they are not themselves mpisikidy.
 Despite this, non-practitioners generally claim not to know the art, and those learned of sikidy generally still claim 'not to know' in the presence of a more senior practitioner.
 Men younger than 40 are rarely considered knowledgeable of sikidy.
 Mpisikidy can develop reputations for their knowledge and ascend in the imprecise hierarchy of mastery, including the miantasy (apprentice), the mpisikidy, the tena mahay ('true connoisseur'), the ombiasabe ('great ombiasa'), andrarangy ('at the top of'), and the sefon-tsikily ('chief of sikidy').

 A 2007 study found that mpisikidy were significantly faster than non-diviners at visually recognizing the parity (to distinguish between princes and slaves) of sikidy figures.
-The study also showed that the mpisikidy more quickly recognized the parity of symmetrical figures than of non-symetrical figures.
+The study also showed that the mpisikidy more quickly recognized the parity of symmetrical figures than of non-symmetrical ones.